tfpauly/privacy-proxy/draft-private-access-tokens.md

 desirable for a redemption flow that is limited to specific issuers and mediators, but should be avoided where hiding origins from the mediator is desirable.

-If a Mediator and Origin collude, they could correlate a client's identity and origin access patterns through timestamp correlation.
+If a Mediator and Origin are able to collude, they can correlate a client's identity and origin access patterns through timestamp correlation.
 The timing of a request to an Origin and subsequent token issuance to a Mediator can reveal the Client identity (as known to the Mediator) to the Origin, especially if repeated over multiple accesses.